spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ```

 !!! info
-    Please always refer to the [provider documentation](https://github.com/spacelift-io/terraform-provider-spacelift) for the most up-to-date documentation.
+    Please always refer to the [provider documentation](https://github.com/spacelift-io/terraform-provider-spacelift){: rel="nofollow"} for the most up-to-date documentation.

 ### Attaching a Role to Multiple Stacks